MusaOzcetin/IPE/routing_logic.md

 ### A. General Questions (`general`)

 1.  **Match Topic:** Match the user's keywords against the **`keywords`** of every topic node under **`general.sources`**.
-2.  **Retrieval Action:** Provide the **`url`** as the official source and inform the user to find the latest information there.
+2.  **Retrieval Action:** Provide the **`url`** field verbatim as the official source and inform the user to find the latest information there.
 Do NOT attempt to summarize the information or provide your own knowledge.
 ---

 ### B. Program-Specific Questions (`level.programs`)